JJ/hoborg/text/text.md

 something was burning.
 And the smell.

-One of the horses the Klansmen were using came in our direction and it very nearly made us fall from the horses; that along with the smoke and smell frightened our horses and we could not start them back again.
+One of the horses the Klansmen were using came in our direction and it very nearly made us fall from our ride; that along with the smoke and smell frightened them and we could not make them walk back again.
 So we tied them to some bush stalks and took from there by feet, half running.

 Not that we could do much when we arrived at a small clearing at the highway, from where the laughs and smells and smoke seemed to be coming from.
-The four Klansmen, robes on fire, were lying down, one of them still trying to stand up, yelling, The clown posse was going around them, using their squirt guns to douse them with something that kindled the fire, while they were laughing.
+The four Klansmen, robes on fire, were lying down, writhing.
+One of them was still trying to stand up, yelling, The clown posse was going around them, using their squirt guns to douse them with something that kindled the fire, while they were laughing.
 And  doing the routine.

 "Oh my oh my oh my, my guests are on fire" said Clippo, the Auguste.

-"They are just keeping warm, my boy.", answered Guido, the Blackface.
+"They are just keeping warm, my boy," answered Ted, the Blackface clown.
 The other six were dancing around them, keeping a distance and amusing themselves.
 Another one had gone to fetch the Klansmen's horses.

 "Oh my, they seem a tad too warm, ain't they."
 Said Clippo.

 "Here, help them with a blanket."
-Answered Guido, giving him a handkerchief.
+Answered Ted, giving him a handkerchief.
 Clippo made all a show of throwing the handkerchief on what seemed now just a pile of ashes of a man.

 This went on for a while, and the rest of us that had arrived later on horseback couldn't do anything but look.
-Eventually Guido produced a gun with a barrel as long as his leg and shot one of them, who still was whimpering and moving, in the head.
+Eventually Ted produced a gun with a barrel as long as his leg and shot one of them, the one who still was whimpering and moving, in the head.

-All was quiet after that, except for the laughs of the clowns getting back into their car.
+All was quiet after that, except for the fire crackling and the laughs of the clowns getting back into their car and driving back to the circus.

 "Let's go.
-Let the Guard take care of this mess".
+Let the Guard take care of this mess."
 We walked back to our horses, not speaking at all.
 We arrived all tired and sooty back at the circus and we went straight to our carriage; we could hear laughs coming from the clown carriages for a while still.